 The first step in ascertaining whether a project complies with the Rehabilitation Standards is to determine if the project would retain the bulk of the property's "character-defining features."
-In the case of the proposed project, which would not result in the demolition of any contributing elements to the NAS Alameda Historic District, the only potential effects could be physical impacts to Seaplane Lagoon visual impacts to the setting of the adjoining NAS Alameda Historic District, in particular, impacts to sightlines across Seaplane Lagoon and within the vicinity of Buildings 15 and 64.
-The sections below present an evaluation of the proposed project for compliance with each of the 10 Rehabilitation Standards.
-Because the proposed project would have no physical impacts on any buildings or structures, several of the Standards would not apply.
-These will be noted below.
+In the case of the proposed project, which would not result in the demolition of any contributing elements to

-projects assisted through the National Historic Preservation Fund.
+7 U.S. Department of Interior National Park Service Cultural Resources, Preservation Assistance Division, Secretary of the Interior's Standards for Rehabilitation and Illustrated Guidelines for Rehabilitating Historic Buildings, 1992.
+The Standards, revised in 1992, were codified as 36 CFR Part 68.3 in the July 12, 1995 Federal Register (Vol. 60, No. 133).
+The revision replaces the 1978 and 1983 versions of 36 CFR 68 entitled The Secretary of the Interior's Standards for Historic Preservation Projects.
+The 36 CFR 68.3 Standards are applied to all grant-in-aid development projects assisted through the National Historic Preservation Fund.
 Another set of Standards, 36 CFR 67.7, focuses on "certified historic structures" as defined by the IRS Code of 1986.
 The Standards in 36 CFR 67.7 are used primarily when property owners are seeking certification for federal tax benefits.
 The two sets of Standards vary slightly, but the differences are primarily technical and non-substantive in nature.
 The Guidelines, however, are not codified in the Federal Register.